jangeliquem/frontend_nanodegree/README.md

 ## Optimizations made to main.js:
-*Changed to the faster document.getElementsByClassName() Web API call instead of document.querySelectorAll() *Created a local variable to save document.getElementsByClassName('randomPizzaContainer') outside the loop (e.g. var randomPizzaContainer'), so the DOM is not explicitly touched in every iteration!
+* Changed to the faster document.getElementsByClassName() Web API call instead of document.querySelectorAll()
+* Created a local variable to save document.getElementsByClassName('randomPizzaContainer') outside the loop (e.g. var randomPizzaContainer'), so the DOM is not explicitly touched in every iteration!
-*Changed querySelector to getElementById to be faster *Moved the DOM call outside the for statement and save it into a local variable but kept .appendChild(elem) inside loop;
+* Changed querySelector to getElementById to be faster
+* Moved the DOM call outside the for statement and save it into a local variable but kept .appendChild(elem) inside loop;

+## Optimizations to pizza.html:
+* restored styles.css name to just style.css (singular s).

 ## Per PageSpeed Result, Optimizations made in index.html and views/js/main.js for pizza.html:

-*Avoid landing page redirects
+* Avoid landing page redirects
 Your page has no redirects.
 Learn more about avoiding landing page redirects.
-*Eliminate render-blocking JavaScript and CSS in above-the-fold content You have no render-blocking resources.
+* Eliminate render-blocking JavaScript and CSS in above-the-fold content You have no render-blocking resources.
 Learn more about removing render-blocking resources.
-*Enable compression
+* Enable compression
 You have compression enabled.
 Learn more about enabling compression.
-*Minify CSS
+* Minify CSS
 Your CSS is minified.
 Learn more about minifying CSS.
-*Minify JavaScript
+* Minify JavaScript
 Your JavaScript content is minified.
 Learn more about minifying JavaScript.
-*Prioritize visible content
+* Prioritize visible content
 You have the above-the-fold content properly prioritized.
 Learn more about prioritizing visible content.
-*Reduce server response time
+* Reduce server response time
 Your server responded quickly.
 Learn more about server response time optimization.

 ## All steps required to successfully run the application are either below from the original README file or in comments in the files themselves.